matt-handy/TheAllCommander/README.md

 	this implementation is rudamentary and uses a simple TCP socket, but will evolve to model more sophisticated attacks for robust detection testing.

+	New with 2.0 - expanded functionality to include text-only channels

 kill_all_harvests

 	Terminates all currently open harvest operations